Behind the Mask (album): Background

 In 1987, shortly after the release of Tango in the Night, long-time guitarist/vocalist/producer Lindsey Buckingham had left the band.
 For the accompanying tour, the band recruited Billy Burnette and Rick Vito to replace him.
 Once the tour concluded, Fleetwood Mac went into the studio to record two new songs for their Greatest Hits compilation album, released in 1988.
 The new members got the opportunity to record a full album in 1989 when the band began the Behind the Mask sessions.

 In need of a new producer, the band first selected Don Gehman, who had produced for John Mellencamp and R.E.M..
-The initial sessions did not work out because "the chemistry was not right" according to Christine McVie, so the band instead hired Greg Ladanyi, who previously worked with Don Henley on his solo albums.
+The initial sessions did not work out because "the chemistry was not right," according to Christine McVie, so the band instead hired Greg Ladanyi, who had previously worked with Don Henley on his solo albums.
 Ladanyi was suggested by George Hawkins, who played and sang on Mick Fleetwood's first two solo records.
 Ladanyi described his role producing the band in a March 1990 interview with Mix magazine.

 As a producer with the band, there are things that I am very careful with.
 One of them is to let them express themselves as a group a lot more.
 From what I was told, a lot of the organizing came from Lindsey and the way he wanted to do things.
 This time, they're all collectively putting in their thoughts, and I just kind of shove them all together.